legralltitouan/droply/README.md

 ---

-## ✨ Features
+## ✨ Features & Optimizations

-* **Drag & Drop Simplicity**: Just drag any file onto the app icon docked above your taskbar.
+* **Drag & Drop Simplicity**: Just drag any file onto the app icon docked right above your Windows taskbar.
-* **Instant Sharing**: Automatically uploads your files via [Gofile.io](https://gofile.io/) and copies the download link to your clipboard.
+* **Instant Sharing**: Automatically uploads files via [Gofile.io](https://gofile.io/) and copies the secure download link straight to your clipboard.
-* **Customization & Themes**: Fully functional toggle between **Dark Mode** and **Light Mode** to match your desktop setup.
+* **Smart Frame Throttling (High CPU Optimization)**: Taskbar position recalculations are strictly restricted to 30Hz (33ms intervals).
+This prevents high-refresh-rate monitors (144Hz to 360Hz+) from causing unnecessary CPU spikes during render updates.
+* **Dynamic Cross-Fade Transitions**: Swapping between window states (*Idle*, *Uploading*, *Success*, *Error*) uses automated opacity cross-fade sequencing coupled with a custom `CubicEase` width expansion curve.
+* **Organic Window Lifecycle**: The Settings panel opens with a modern slide-in effect complete with a subtle elastic bounce (`BackEase`).
+Closing operations are intercepted to execute an elegant slide-down fade-out sequence prior to window destruction.
+* **Re-engineered Fluent ToggleSwitches**: Checkboxes and toggle elements glide linearly using `TranslateTransform` structures combined with progressive color-fade interpolation instead of rigid state jumps.
+* **Progressive Hover Layers**: Interactive elements and control buttons utilize isolated `HoverLayer` architectures that gradually transition opacity on cursor enter/leave events.
-* **Discord Webhook Integration**: Optional field to link a Discord channel webhook.
-Once an upload finishes, a clean embed notification is automatically sent to your Discord server.
+* **Discord Webhook Integration**: Link an optional Discord webhook to instantly log your uploads with clean, automatic embed cards inside your designated server.
-* **Flexible Startup Control**: Toggle the "Launch at startup" option directly from the settings window to keep your boot sequence clean.
+* **Flexible Startup Control**: Toggle the "Launch at startup" parameter inside the settings UI to seamlessly update the Windows CurrentVersion Registry keys.
-* **Minimalist Design**: A sleek interface that respects the modern Windows Fluent Design aesthetic, complete with custom "Copied" toast animations.
-* **High Performance**: Uses stream-based processing to handle large files (up to 2GB) without consuming excessive memory.
+* **Strict Null-Safety Architecture**: Fully optimized for `.NET 10` with explicit `<Nullable>enable</Nullable>` safety compliancy, guaranteeing zero compile-time warnings and maximizing execution robustness.

 ---

 ## 🚀 How to Use & Configure

 1. **Launch** the application.
-2. **Right-click** the system tray or settings icon to open the **Paramètres** (Settings) menu.
+2. **Right-click** the main Droply box to open the **Paramètres** (Settings) context menu.
 3. **Configure your preferences**:
-   * Check **Lancer au démarrage** if you want Droply to open when Windows starts.
+   * Check **Lancer au démarrage** to register the application inside the Windows Startup routine.
-   * Toggle **Mode Clair** to switch interface styles instantly.
+   * Toggle **Mode Clair** to hot-swap interface layouts and runtime styles instantly without graphical hitches.
-   * Paste your Discord URL into the **Discord Webhook** field for automated notification logging.
+   * Paste your Discord webhook link into the **Discord Webhook** text box for secure transaction logging.
-4. **Drag & Drop** any file onto the **Droply** icon to share it.
+4. **Drag & Drop** any file onto the **Droply** launcher to transmit it.
-5. Once complete, the link is copied to your clipboard, and a Discord embed is sent (if configured)!
+5. Once complete, the URL is written to your clipboard and localized animations report the operation outcome!

 ### Discord Integration Preview
 <img src="assets/7.png" width="600" alt="Discord Webhook Notification Preview" />